Remote sensing: Applications

+If we target other variables, such as crop yield or leaf area, we may need different indicators to be computed from images, such as the NDVI, a good proxy to chlorophyll activity.

 History

 The modern discipline of remote sensing arose with the development of flight.
 The balloonist G. Tournachon (alias Nadar) made photographs of Paris from his balloon in 1858.
 Messenger pigeons, kites, rockets and unmanned balloons were also used for early images.
 With the exception of balloons, these first, individual images were not particularly useful for map making or for scientific purposes.

-Systematic aerial photography was developed for military surveillance and reconnaissance purposes beginning in World War I and reaching a climax during the Cold War with the use of modified combat aircraft such as the P-51, P-38, RB-66 and the F-4C, or specifically designed collection platforms such as the U2/TR-1, SR-71, A-5 and the OV-1 series both in overhead and stand-off collection.
+Systematic aerial photography was developed for military surveillance and reconnaissance purposes beginning in World War I. After WWI, remote sensing technology was quickly adapted to civilian applications.
+This is demonstrated by the first line of a 1941 textbook titled "Aerophotography and Aerosurverying," which stated the following:

+The development of remote sensing technology reached a climax during the Cold War with the use of modified combat aircraft such as the P-51, P-38, RB-66 and the F-4C, or specifically designed collection platforms such as the U2/TR-1, SR-71, A-5 and the OV-1 series both in overhead and stand-off collection.
 A more recent development is that of increasingly smaller sensor pods such as those used by law enforcement and the military, in both manned and unmanned platforms.
 The advantage of this approach is that this requires minimal modification to a given airframe.
 Later imaging technologies would include infrared, conventional, Doppler and synthetic aperture radar.

 The development of artificial satellites in the latter half of the 20th century allowed remote sensing to progress to a global scale as of the end of the Cold War.
 Instrumentation aboard various Earth observing and weather satellites such as Landsat, the Nimbus and more recent missions such as RADARSAT and UARS provided global measurements of various data for civil, research, and military purposes.
 Space probes to other planets have also provided the opportunity to conduct remote sensing studies in extraterrestrial environments, synthetic aperture radar aboard the Magellan spacecraft provided detailed topographic maps of Venus, while instruments aboard SOHO allowed studies to be performed on the Sun and the solar wind, just to name a few examples.

-Recent developments include, beginning in the 1960s and 1970s with the development of image processing of satellite imagery.
+Recent developments include, beginning in the 1960s and 1970s, the development of image processing of satellite imagery.
+The use of the term "remote sensing" began in the early 1960s when Evelyn Pruitt realized that advances in science meant that aerial photography was no longer an adequate term to describe the data streams being generated by new technologies.
+With assistance from her fellow staff member at the Office of Naval Research, Walter Bailey, she coined the term "remote sensing".
 Several research groups in Silicon Valley including NASA Ames Research Center, GTE, and ESL Inc. developed Fourier transform techniques leading to the first notable enhancement of imagery data.
 In 1999 the first commercial satellite (IKONOS) collecting very high resolution imagery was launched.